shakhor-shual/walkman-gitops-example/README.md

 repository from specified 'url' to specified local 'path' with checkout to specified  'branch' (or tag) as the first step of every script run.

-git@@@ directive implies NESTED updates process i.e. UNTIL DEPLOYMENT SCRIPTS CONTAINING git@@@ DIRECTIVES ARE FOUND IN THE CLONED/UPDATED REPOSITORIES, THE PROCESS OF APPLYING ALL FOUND git@@@ DIRECTIVES WILL BE PERFORMED RECURSIVELY UNTIL A SYNCHRONOUS STATE IS ACHIEVED WITH ALL FOUND REMOTE REPOSITORIES

-git@@@ directive also implies a DELEGATED execution process, i.e.
-IF A DEPLOYMENT SCRIPT CONTAINS GIT DIRECTIVE(S) BUT DOES NOT HAVE EXECUTION SECTIONS, AFTER SYNC OF THE REPOSITORIES IS COMPLETED, IT WILL AUTOMATICALLY EXECUTE ALL FOUND DEPLOYMENT SCRIPTS WITH EXECUTION SECTIONS.
-ALL FOUND DELEGATED SCRIPTS WILL BE LAUNCHED USING THE EXECUTION OPTION THAT WAS SPECIFIED FOR THE DELEGATING SCRIPT
+git-directive implies NESTED updates process i.e. until deployment scripts containing git-directives are found in the cloned/updated repositories, the process of applying all found git-directives will be performed recursively until a synchronous state is achieved with all found remote repositories

+git-directive also implies a DELEGATED execution process, i.e. if a deployment script contains git directive(s) but does not have execution sections, after sync of the repositories is completed, it will automatically execute all found deployment scripts with execution sections. all found delegated scripts will be launched using the execution option that was specified for the delegating script

 ### Annotations and Helpers
 An extension of this basic Shell-like syntax is the use of two additional syntactic constructs in variable assignment operations:
-- annotations (they looks like @@name or ++name)
+- annotations (looks like: @@name OR ++name)
-- helpers (they looks like <<<name | value-1 ... | value-N )
+- helpers (looks like: <<<name | value-1 ... | value-N )

 ### Annotations
  Annotations are a predefined  macro view of frequently used routine